 It is curious that wine production technology in kvevri has hardly changed during the ages.
 There are several wine production methods, among which there can be distinguished the Kakheti method.
 If we compare it with the European one, in which only grape juice is used for wine production, we can find a lot of differences, which determines the final taste of the true Georgian wine.
-The essence of old Kakheti method of wine making is the use of the whole grape together with fruit juice ,its peels, bones and even small twigs.
-All this mash is fermented in kvevri jars gradually reborn into a slightly tart drink that not only has incomparable taste, but also has a number of useful properties, as is natural and totally free of preservatives and sulfur.
+The essence of old Kakheti method of winemaking is the use of the whole grape together with fruit juice, its peels, bones and even small twigs.
+All this mash is fermented in kvevri jars gradually reborn into a slightly tart drink that not only has incomparable taste but also has a number of useful properties, as is natural and totally free of preservatives and sulfur.
 The grape mash left after wine maturing is not thrown away.
 Georgians love to prepare another no less famous alcoholic drink – chacha, as the locals call.
 In fact, this grape spirit, when mixed with water is transformed into kind of grape vodka or is also used in its pure form, as the Georgians prefer.
-It has a salient grape flavor.
+It has a salient grape flavour.
 If Georgian wine can be drunk without great consequences, chacha should be handled more carefully: this beverage is 60 degrees!

 The wine for the Georgians is not just a drink.
 It is a piece of Georgian culture, national identity and heritage.
 Georgian oral and musical folklore is replete with masterpieces dedicated to the grapevine and wine.
 The wine continues to occupy an important place in the Georgian Christian culture to the present day.
-According to the chroniclers, Georgia adopted Christianity with a cross made of vine.
+According to the chroniclers, Georgia adopted Christianity with a cross made of the vine.
 In Georgia, the “tree of life” is traditionally represented as a grapevine, because without of this wonderful drink no Georgian hearth is possible.

 Winemaking in Georgia: Modern age